 Following the withdrawal, from April 2001, of ESC/B4 (maintenance and repairs of property obviated by alterations, etc.: Schedule A assessments) we have been asked for more guidance on what constitutes an allowable repair for Schedule A purposes.

-Background: computation of Schedule A profits
+Background: Computation Of Schedule A Profits

 New rules for computing the profits of a Schedule A business were introduced by FA95 for individuals and by FA98 for companies.
 Broadly speaking, the earnings of a Schedule A business are now computed in the same way as the profits of a trade.
-This means that the starting point for the computation is a set of accounts drawn up in accordance with generally accepted accounting practice.
+This means that the starting point for the computation is a set of accounts drawn up per generally accepted accounting practice.
 The profit or loss shown by the reports is then subject to any adjustments required or authorised by law.

 In particular small cases, the ‘cash basis’ can be used as an alternative to the ‘earnings basis’.
 The circumstances are set out in PIM1101.

 Whatever basis is used the accounts have to be examined to see whether or not any expenditure falls to be excluded by specific tax legislation as explained in the relevant case law.
-Broadly speaking expenses are allowable provided they are incurred wholly and exclusively for the purposes of a Schedule A business and are not a capital expenditure.
+Broadly speaking expenses are allowable provided they are incurred wholly and exclusively for a Schedule A business and are not a capital expenditure.

 This article clarifies what type of expenditure on building work undertaken on a let property is allowable and what is not.

-Capital expenditure
+Capital Expenditure

 The cost of the house or block of flats that is being let is capital expenditure.
 So is the price of any additions or improvements.
 So if you add to the premises, something that was not there before.
 Like you build an extension or a new porch, this is capital expenditure.
 It does not matter how small the addition is.
 If you add an extractor fan or fit an additional cabinet in the bathroom or kitchen.
 This is also considered a capital expenditure.